14sammie41/punk-match/README.md

 + [Bootstrap](https://getbootstrap.com/) has been used throughout the project to add items like a navbar and a footer.
 The main reason for this is to mitigate the need for written Javascript to create a responsive site.
 I have annotated throughout the project, the key areas this has been used.
 + [Favicon.io](https://favicon.io/emoji-favicons/love-you-gesture) has been used to generate a quick to recognise image for a favicon meaning you can link it to the page in each tab.
 + [Font Awesome](https://fontawesome.com/kits/524dbc89dc/setup) has been used to add icons and allow them to be easily edited.
++ [Google Fonts](https://fonts.google.com/selection/embed) has been used to give a consistent font accross the site.
+I have chosen this font as it has a clean look but with a bit of a gothic style to it.
++ [Microsoft Image Designer](https://designer.microsoft.com/image-creator) has been used to create images for the site, including the background and some of the more advanced tiles.
++ [IMGOnline](https://www.imgonline.com.ua/eng/get-dominant-colors.php) has been used to pull the dominant colours out of my 'milestone-1-background' image to create a baseline for the website.

 ## Bug problems and solutions